alexander-turner/agent-input-sanitizer/README.md

 # `agent-input-sanitizer`

-Sanitize untrusted text **before any model sees it**—in an agent, RAG, or tool-use pipeline.
-It cleans bytes, not prompts, so it’s provider-agnostic: every entry point is a pure transform or takes an **injected** input / output / engine seam, with nothing about a specific agent harness (Claude, or any other) baked in.

 Most prompt-injection tools run a classifier _over_ the text and hope it generalizes.
-This library instead targets a narrower, verifiable claim: the specific byte-level channels—invisible Unicode, ANSI escapes, human-hidden HTML, confusable glyphs, exfil-shaped URLs—that let an attacker smuggle a payload the operator can't see but the model still reads.
-Every layer is a deterministic transform you can unit-test with exact-equality assertions, not a model call with a threshold to tune.
+This library targets a narrower, verifiable claim: the specific byte-level channels—invisible Unicode, ANSI escapes, human-hidden HTML, confusable glyphs, exfil-shaped URLs—that let an attacker smuggle a payload the operator can't see but the model still reads.
+Every layer is a deterministic transform you can unit-test with equality assertions.

 ```sh
 npm install agent-input-sanitizer